JonaxPlanta/LP4/README.md

 git commit -m "message"
 ```

-Link the project to the main branch
+Links the project to the main branch

 ```
 git branch -M main